michaelnicholls/ZPARAMS/README.md

 There is a global class ZMN_GETSETPARAMS with two class methods:
-SETPARAM which sets a value for a paramter, with the option of overwriting a current value GETPARAM which returns the value of a parameter.
+SETPARAM which sets a value for a paramter, with the option of overwriting a current value and GETPARAM which returns the value of a parameter.

 For quickly setting up some random values for all the users, there is ZMN_INITPARAMS, and a small demo calculator ZCL_MN_DEMO.